-- Reporting quarterly to the Board of Trustees on the performance and operations of the investment programs.
+- Reporting quarterly to the Board on the performance and operations of the investment programs.

 - Monitoring the performance of the investment manager(s) and meeting with them on at least an annual basis.

-- Periodically (at least annually) reviewing the investment options available in, and fund performance on, the Foundation’s 403(b) Tax Sheltered Annuity Plan (403(b) Plan) and 457(b) non-qualified defined contribution Deferred Compensation Plan (457(b) Plan).
+- Periodically (at least annually) reviewing the investment options available in, and fund performance on, the TSA Plan and 457(b) non-qualified defined contribution Deferred Compensation Plan (457(b) Plan).

 - Reviewing the Foundation’s cash management strategies and banking structure as deemed necessary and appropriate.